maggieMCKO/nectargenomics/CNEEanalysis_2021/05_perm_phyloacc/convergenceLv.md

   tmp_matrix_acc[is.na(tmp_matrix_acc)] <- 0   # for clades without any acc. cnee, replace NA to 0

   # for each random sample (a col in nectar_md),
-  # check if the expected is greater than or equal to to the observed (num. acc. cnees) for each clade (row)
+  # check if the expected is greater than or equal to the observed (num. acc. cnees) for each clade (row)
   ind <- ( nectar_md >= tmp_matrix_acc )
   sum_col = apply(ind, 2, sum) # sum up by col,
   # if all 4 clades' expected is >= observed, the col will have a sum of 4